RuiAreiasMAT/mat.tap.query.api/docs/IdentityServer.md

 }
 ```

-- `OAuthServer`: Address of the OAuthServer for authorization (User CRUD API). **If you are accessing API from outside using external IP address you might need to put external address here.**
+- `OAuthServer`: Address of the OAuthServer for authorization (User CRUD API). **If you are accessing the API from outside using an external IP address you may need to use that external address here.**
-- `InitializeDatabase`: True to initialize database configured in ConnectionStrings section.
+- `InitializeDatabase`: Set `True` to initialize database configured in ConnectionStrings section.
+This creates the database if it doesn't exist and applies any pending database migrations.
 - `ConnectionStrings`: SQL Server connection string to Identity server storage.

 ### User Management